neverfox/toastr-stylus/README.md

 ## Stylus changes
 - Split into multiple files (e.g variables, mixins, responsive etc.)
 - Uses nib to handle mixins and vendor prefixes, so may lack some support for older browsers
-- Version numbers are to be kept in sync with the original toastr by using semver build metadata, e.g. `2.0.1+stylus.0.1.0`.
+- Version numbers are to be kept in sync with the original toastr by using semver pre-release versioning, anticipating the next official version, e.g. `2.0.2-0.1.0`.

 ## Demo
 - Demo can be found at http://codeseven.github.io/toastr/demo.html